 Sometimes we might feel heaviness in the body or fogginess in the mind.
-Much like driving in the fog, we can't see things as they pass by us, even while others can see us just fine.
+Much like driving in the fog, we are unable to see things as they pass by us, even while others can see us just fine.
 Many refuse to meditate if they feel like this, afraid that they will make no progress.
 Instead of abandoning the trip due to fog on the road, we need to be especially mindful until the fog clears spontaneously.

 Sloth and torpor (or sleepiness and dullness) may arise for different reasons.
 It is very important to identify the cause of your sleepiness.
 This will help you to skillfully address the problem.
 If you find yourself sleepy after a large meal, it might help to take a brisk walk or to meditate before eating.

 If you find fogginess is coming from daily fatigue, try being mindful of your body.
 If that does not work, make sure to get more rest.
 Without proper sleep and relaxation, any activity, especially meditation, can be a challenge.

 As for sluggishness that has no physical cause, but is caused by a tired mind, mindfulness is the solution.
 Sometimes, without a proper object to investigate, the mind can grow bored and begin to shut down.
+When the body and mind are under the influence of sloth and torpor, the energy levels dissipates and one feels like, I don't want anything!
+I will not do it!
+I have no interest!
 Make sure to keep the mind active with a healthy dose of concentration.
 If feeling physically tired, mentally dull, or unfocused, try mindfulness meditation in different postures, opting for walking or standing meditation instead of sitting or lying down.

-A few years ago, I went to Burma to learn meditation.
+A few years ago, I went to Myanmar to learn meditation.
 During the two months of silent meditation, I saw a Chinese monk who was struck with intense sleepiness.
 He nodded off constantly.
 Halfway through the retreat, he solved his problem by sitting right in front of a large pillar in the meditation hall.
 Each time he began to nod off, he would catch himself just before he hit the hard concrete.
 He never once bruised his forehead.
 While this is a bit extreme, we have to remember to be creative.
-Although a foggy mind can really derail your practice, it's not hard to find your own way to disperse the clouds.
+Although a foggy mind can really derail your practice, it is not hard to find your own way to disperse the clouds.